 God has a lot to say about thanksgiving, but let’s just sum it up like this: We experience the power of God in our lives when we choose to be thankful in ALL circumstances—and not just thankful for the good, happy thing in that circumstance, but thankful for the struggle itself.

 I never understood how this “thankful in all circumstances” concept worked until I realized years later that those horrid struggles (that at the time I thought were God’s punishment upon my life) were actually the things that grew me, humbled me, and gave me the greatest testimony and maturity as a Christian.
 They were far more important to my character development, my walk with God, and my ability to be full of peace and joy in all circumstances, than any happy, good thing that happened in my life.
 Those horrid struggles were gifts.

 So, yes, we are to be thankful for even the struggles we encounter.

 I have rarely seen God deliver me from problems until I chose to be thankful in and for those very problems.
 He’s true to His Word.
 In fact, we enter God’s presence with this very tool—thanksgiving!

 Enter his gates with thanksgiving, enter his courts with praise!
 Psalm 100:4

 Let’s choose to give a sacrifice of praise for that thing with which we struggle.
 When we do, we will surely find God’s Word is true as, “the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”

-So be not anxious.
+So resist indulging in anxiety.
 Lay it all down once and for all.
 And be thankful.

 Read on for more inspiration and encouragement.